Is there such a thing as a failed ethics?

 I say that we have no Authority to oppose, but that is not true.

-The weapon by which we are most assailed is moral censure.
+Let us think for a moment how the wider metropolis sees us.
 The citizens of the Ideal City are lazy, idle, negligent, feckless, unrepentant, useless, parasitical.
 We are false.
 We are pompous, elitist, obscure, self-indulgent, conservative, fat, ugly and old.
 We are not living life to the full, not making the most of ourselves, not going the extra mile, not putting ourselves on the line.
 In the great Factory of the World, we are the muck, the impurity in the ore, the pollution in the earth, the by-product, the waste, the clutter, the extended tea break, the poor working practice.
 We are the enemy of self-reliance, productivity, efficiency; of the rewards of labour, the solidarity of the working poor, and the communion of saints.

 To return for a moment to the subject of Authority and our timorous resistance to it, it is also true that all social structures tend to hierarchy of one sort or another.
 And since hierarchies make for tyrannies, there are tyrants in our midst.